cssnr/virustotal-action/README.md

 ### Update Release

-Updating the Release will append text similiar to the following:
+The Update Release option will append text similar to this:

 ---
 **VirusTotal Results:**